 Transaction:

 The Arcos power project is a 1,200 MW combined cycle gas-fired power plant to be built in Arcos de la Frontera, in southern Spain.
-It would be the first independent power plant in Spain and would have sufficient operational flexibility to react to demand fluctuations in the Spanish electricity pool.
+It would be the first independent power plant in Spain and is designed to have have sufficient operational flexibility to react to demand fluctuations in the Spanish electricity pool.

-The Project was delayed due to the unwillingness of Enagas to give capacity in its LNG regasification and natural gas transportation network.
+The Project was delayed due to the unwillingness of Enagas to provide capacity in its LNG regasification and natural gas transportation network.
 The previously assumed NTP date of January 2001 was not tenable due to this delay.
 Enagas and the Project finally entered into agreements for LNG regasification and natural gas transportation capacity; these agreements are effective as of September 28 2001.
 These agreements give the project the ability to bring fuel to the power plant which significantly enhances the feasibility of the Project.
 The commercial team is currently pursuing a bifurcated strategy of: 1) assessing the value of the Project, in its current state, to potential third party purchasers and 2) continuing with the development of the Project.
 All of the development work currently underway on the Project serves to maintain the Project’s competitive advantage over other projects in Spain and will enhance the value of the Project to a potential purchaser.

-Should the market not realize an appropriate value for the Project in its current state, the development and financing of the Project will continue further enhancing the value ot the deal.
+Should the market not realize an appropriate value for the Project in its current state, the development and financing of the Project is expected to continue to further enhance the value of this development project..
 If some of the design, engineering and procurement work for long-lead items (not including the placement of procurement orders for these items) does not continue, the target date for financial closure would have to be moved back from April 2002, as this work would be key to ensure the granting of the preliminary ‘Autorizacion Administrativa’ by the Ministry of Economy, a condition precedent for financial closure.

-If the Project is developed, the total cost is of the Project is expected to be $703, of which construction is expected to cost approximately $547 million and costs arising from development, financing and interest during construction are $156 million.
+If the Project is developed, the total cost is of the Project on an unlevered basis is expected to be $547 million.
+Assuming debt financing during construction, the total cost of the project, including financing and interest costs during construction of $156 million, is $703 million.

-Enron would develop the project and put in place a CTA to offtake the power from the plant.
+Enron would develop the project and put in place a CTA [define] to offtake the power from the plant.
 The tentative financing plan would comprise: $610 million senior debt; $35.7 million from other equity holders for 80% of equity; and $57.3 million from Enron in the form of sub-debt and the remaining 20% of the equity.
+[FASH from Global Finance?]

-Since the design and procurement work will be included in the work schedule under the EPC contract, the $1.6 of the payments approved through this DASH for engineering work (together with the $6.5 million of engineering costs already paid or committed) will be deducted from the first payment due to EECL under the EPC contract in case the project is finally developed, as soon as NTP is given.
+[Since the design and procurement work will be included in the work schedule under the EPC contract, the $1.6 of the payments approved through this DASH for engineering work (together with the $6.5 million of engineering costs already paid or committed) will be deducted from the first payment due to EECL under the EPC contract in case the project is finally developed, as soon as NTP is given. – Relevance?]
 If Enron decides to abandon the project before giving NTP then it will incur cancellation charges of $1.2 million to cover winding-up costs.

 Background: